Skip to main content

 Several managers have just made their debut in the continental competition in their managerial career by taking charge of one of the contestants in UCL 2025/26.

-UCL 2025/26 has completed its sixth game in the league phase.
+UCL 2025/26 has completed its fifth game in the league phase.
 Several big teams have been in contention to strengthen their positions in the standings, whereas some other sides are not in safe positions, with the playoff stage threat meddling in their congested fixtures next year.

 This season, a number of teams, including the elite sides, have opted to hire managers without experience in European competitions.
 The likes of Tottenham Hotspurs, Ajax Amsterdam, Atalanta and Inter Milan signed for young or well-known managers from the lower level.